MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/11-create-business-insights-agent.md

     - **Never invent data or rely on sources outside the defined knowledge source documents**
     - **Stay within the Northwind Traders’ business context**

 7. Review Copilot’s response after updating the instructions.
 To verify the changes that Copilot made, select the **Configure** tab and then scroll down to the **Instructions** field.
-Verify that Copilot added the two new instructions that you requested.
+Verify that Copilot added the new instructions that you requested.

 8. While the current instructions look good, you wonder if they could be improved upon.
 You aren't sure how to improve them, so you decide to ask Copilot what it thinks.
     <br/>To do so, select the **Describe** tab.
 This time, enter a prompt that asks Copilot what other instructions it would recommend that could improve this agent.